Launched: 19th July 2022

 This book also contains a guide to some of the world’s solitary bees and how you can help to look after them at home.
 Just perfect for confident readers.

 Illustrations: Katie Khan lives in Louisville, Kentucky (US), with her husband, Tim.
 She studied Art at Hillsdale College, and has previously illustrated Casey at the Bat and A Children's Anthology of Poems and Lullabies, both for Memoria Press.

-Availability: Patch the Solitary Bee is appearing in paperback, Kindle and audiobook worldwide.
-It will be available online and in selected bookstores.
+Availability: Patch the Solitary Bee is available in, Kindle, paperback and hardback worldwide.
+It is available online (Amazon, Waterstones) and in selected bookstores.